Hopkins Forest Educators – paid position

 - Where: Hopkins Memorial Forest

-- Work Hours: Field trips generally between 9am-12pm on Thursdays and Fridays, students may also need to work additional hours for field trip planning/preparation.
+- Work Hours: Field trips are generally between 9 am-12 pm on Wednesdays, Thursdays, and Fridays; students may also need to work additional hours for field trip planning/preparation.

 - Common Application

-Work with the Hopkins Memorial Forest Manager (Drew Jones) to develop field trip curricula and host field trips for area elementary schools.
+Work with the Hopkins Memorial Forest Manager (Drew Jones) to develop field trip curricula and host field trips (on hold as of September 2021) for area elementary schools.
 Students may also support Drew in facilitating additional education opportunities utilizing Hopkins Forest’s natural and historical resources.
 All Williams students will be fully trained and no science background is needed.

 For more information about Hopkins Forest, visit http://hmf.williams.edu.